William Howard Stein: Academic career

-Late Life and Death
+Later life and death

 William H. Stein and his wife traveled around the world and hosted many prominent scientists in their own home in New York City throughout his scientific career.
-In addition to Stein’s long-term professorship at Rockefeller Institute, he served as a visiting professor to the University of Chicago in 1961 and Harvard University in 1964.
+In addition to Stein's long-term professorship at Rockefeller Institute, he served as a visiting professor to the University of Chicago in 1961 and Harvard University in 1964.
 Stein also lectured at the Washington University in St. Louis and Haverford College.

-In 1969, Stein suffered from sudden paralysis, diagnosed as Guillain-Barré syndrome, after developing a fever several days prior during a symposium in Copenhagen.
-Despite remaining quadriplegic the rest of his life, Stein’s colleagues alleged that his spirit and sense of humor endured.
+In 1969, Stein experienced sudden paralysis, diagnosed as Guillain–Barré syndrome, after developing a fever several days prior during a symposium in Copenhagen.
+Despite remaining quadriplegic the rest of his life, Stein's colleagues alleged that his spirit and sense of humor endured.
 He continued to be a guiding presence at the Rockefeller Institute to his younger colleagues and their work on the study of RNase.
 At the age of sixty-eight, Stein experienced unexpected heart failure.
-William H. Stein died 2 February 1980 in New York City.
+William H. Stein died February 2, 1980 in New York City.

 Scientific career

 Early work

 Following the completion of his formal education, Stein became a researcher under Bergmann at Rockefeller Institute, where much of his most important work was done.
 Stanford Moore joined Bergmann's lab in 1939, where he and Stein began research focusing on amino acids.
 According to Moore, "During the early years of our cooperation, Stein and I worked out a system of collaboration that lasted for a lifetime."
 Their work in this area was disrupted with the beginning of World War II, and they temporarily parted ways to aid the war efforts, Stein staying with Bergmann to research the molecular scale effect of blister agents on the human body.
-They began collaborating again, however, after Bergmann died in 1944 and they were given an opportunity by the Director of the Rockefeller Institute, Herbert S. Gasser, to continue Bergmann’s work in amino acids.
+They began collaborating again, however, after Bergmann died in 1944 and they were given an opportunity by the Director of the Rockefeller Institute, Herbert S. Gasser, to continue Bergmann's work in amino acids.

 Chromatography

 Stein and Moore developed a method to quantify and separate amino acids with column chromatography, using potato starch as the stationary phase.
 The fractions, originally collected manually, were collected in their newly developed automated fraction collector, and the amount of each amino acid was determined by an adjusted color reaction with ninhydrin.
 They began testing other methods of separation, such as ion exchange chromatography, to reduce the analysis time, as it took two weeks to analyze one protein using the starch columns.
 Ion exchange chromatography reduced the time to 5 days during initial experiments, and eventually Stein and Moore whittled the process down even further with the help of Daryl Spackman, which resulted in the first automatic amino acid analyzer.
-Along with their well-known work in protein sequences, this automatic amino acid analyzer was also utilized in Stein’s study of amino acids in human urine and blood plasma.
+Along with their well-known work in protein sequences, this automatic amino acid analyzer was also utilized in Stein's study of amino acids in human urine and blood plasma.